top of page

 Applications for Divorce

 We can assist you with completing your application for divorce for a fixed sum of $1,500 plus disbursements.
 The Court filing fee is $1,125, if you have a health care or pension card you may be eligible for a reduced Court filing fee of $375.
-An application for divorce is a separate process to finalising parenting and property matters.
+An application for divorce is a separate process to finalising parenting and property/financial matters.

 You must be separated for at least 12 months before you can apply for a divorce order.
 The time limit to commence Court proceedings seeking property orders begins from the date of divorce and so the date of your divorce order is important.
 There is no requirement to wait a set period after separation to finalise your property and or parenting matter.